 Shopify and Wix can be used to create discount codes with specific amounts for Wix and percentages off for Shopify.

 Can I sell products on Wix?

-Yes, if you upgrade to a business plan, you can sell all types of product pages and services on Wix, Shopify and other similar website builder platforms.
+If you upgrade to a business plan, you can sell all types of product pages and services on Wix, Shopify, and other similar eCommerce website builder platforms.